Bel-94/quotes/README.md

 JavaScript
 Typescript

+## Installation Requirements
+A computer, phone, tablet or any other tech gadget of your choice.
+An access to the Internet

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.